-Students may make informal complaints about any matter relating to the College of Law to the administration by communication to the Dean, the Associate Dean, or the Associate Dean for Student Affairs.
+You may make informal complaints about any matter relating to the College of Law to the administration by communication to the dean, the associate dean or the associate dean for Student Affairs.
 The administration will attempt to resolve such complaints informally.

-Alternatively, a student may wish to file a formal complaint.
-Pursuant to ABA Standard 512, any student at the College of Law may bring a formal complaint to the administration of the College of Law “of a significant problem that directly implicates the school’s program of legal education and its compliance with the ABA Standards.”
+Alternatively, you may wish to file a formal complaint.
+Pursuant to ABA Standard 510, any student at the College of Law may bring a formal complaint to the administration of the College of Law “of a significant problem that directly implicates the school’s program of legal education and its compliance with the ABA Standards.”
 The ABA Standards may be found on this page of the ABA website.

-A student wishing to bring a formal complaint shall do the following:
+If you wish to bring a formal complaint, you need to do the following:

 - Submit the complaint in writing in hard copy to the Dean’s Office (Swen Parson Hall Room 270) on a form available from the Dean’s Office and on the College of Law website.